Progress report for FW22-403

 Project Information

-This project will explore different methods of kidding (birthing) goats in a multi species program of grazing.
-Research will track the pros/cons of Intensive kidding vs Extensive kidding programs.
+This project is exploring different methods of kidding (birthing) goats in a multi species program of grazing.
+Research is tracking the pros/cons of Intensive kidding vs Extensive kidding programs.
 Intensive kidding is known to be high in labor, costs of feed and health maintenance of does and kids.
 This results in a lower profit margin from kid sales which threatens economic sustainability.

 An increase in marketable kids while reducing labor and cost inputs should create a greater profit margin for a sustainable multi species grazing program.
 This project is designed to determine if the losses of kids, cost of feed and labor can be reduced in an Extensive kidding program.
 Reduction of these factors should result in an increase in kids making it to market sales thus creating a greater profit margin for sustainable multi species grazing program.
 The pros and cons of Extensive vs Intensive kidding management will be disseminated to the Ag community via Social Media, Multi Species Grazing workshops and rancher to rancher.